Observation of the hindered electromagnetic Dalitz decay $\psi(3686) \to e^+ e^- \eta_c$: EVENT SELECTION

 where $N_{\rm{sig}}^{\rm{obs}}$ is the signal yield obtained through a fit to the recoil mass distribution of $e^+e^-$ ($RM_{e^+ e^-}$), $N_{\psip}$ is the total number of $\psi(3686)$ decays, and $\varepsilon_{\rm{sig}}$ is the detection efficiency.

 The decay chain of interest is $\psi(3686)\to e^+ e^- \eta_c$, where the $\eta_c$ decays inclusively.
 Charged tracks detected in the MDC are required to have a polar angle ($\theta$) satisfying $|\cos \theta|<0.93$ with respect to the positron beam, and a distance of closest approach to the interaction point within $\pm 10$~cm along the beam direction and $1$~cm in the plane transverse to the beam direction.
 The number of good charged tracks is at least 2 with a net charge of 0.
 Positron (electron) PID uses the measured information in the MDC, TOF and EMC.
 The combined likelihoods ($\mathcal{L}$) under the positron (electron), pion, and kaon hypotheses are obtained.
 Positron (electron) candidates are required to satisfy $\mathcal{L}(e)>0.001$ and $\mathcal{L}(e)/(\mathcal{L}(e)+\mathcal{L}(\pi)+\mathcal{L}(K))>0.8$.
 Within each event, at least one $e^+ e^-$ pair is selected, and the momenta of $e^{\pm}$ should be less than 0.8 GeV/$c$.
+If there are multiple candidates, all of them are kept.

 To reject events from the $\psi(3686) \to \pi^+ \pi^- J/\psi$ decay, each charged track is treated as a pion and the recoil mass of each pair of oppositely charged tracks is required to be outside a range of $[3.090, 3.104]$ GeV/$c^2$.
 Background events from the process $\pi^0(\eta) \rightarrow \gamma e^+ e^-$ are also possible since the recoil mass of the $e^+ e^-$ pair may lie within the signal range of $\psi(3686) \rightarrow e^+ e^- \eta_c$.
 Therefore, we combine each $e^+ e^-$ pair with a soft photon to form the invariant mass $M_{\gamma e^+ e^-}$.
 The soft photon candidates are identified using showers in the EMC.
 The deposited energy of each shower must be more than 25~MeV in the barrel region ($|\cos \theta|< 0.80$) and more than 50~MeV in the end cap region ($0.86 <|\cos \theta|< 0.92$).
 To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time is required to be within [0, 700]~ns.
 The resulting $M_{\gamma e^+ e^-}$ for each $\gamma e^+ e^-$ combination is required to be outside the ranges $[0.115, 0.150]$ and $[0.505, 0.570]$ GeV/$c^2$ to veto $\pi^0$ and $\eta$ backgrounds, respectively.